 Len’s master plan for the Sacramento International Airport (below) set the terminal buildings well back from Interstate 5.
 Working with Bob Danielson & Associates, he created a richly varied landscape parkway comprising several acres of trees and plants, spared from encroachment by all-too-typical industrial warehouses and hangars.
 For newcomers arriving to the “City of Trees” there can be no better introduction of our landscape heritage.

-Some twenty-five years after the SMUD Headquarters, Lincoln Plaza for CalPERS was an opportunity for Len to fully, perfectly integrate building and landscape design.
-Where SMUD was the building in the park, Lincoln Plaza became the building as the park.
+Some twenty-five years after the SMUD Headquarters, CalPERS Lincoln Plaza was an opportunity for Len to fully, perfectly integrate building and landscape design together.
+Where SMUD was the building in the park, Lincoln Plaza was the building as the park.
 With its lush terraced grounds and tall interior atrium, Lincoln Plaza remains a great example of that success.
 It is fitting that a celebration of Len’s life will take place on October 3, 2014, at Lincoln Plaza.

 During his 40+ year career Len created some of the most iconic places in the Sacramento region, in addition to the aforementioned:

 - The Mansion Inn with its interior Japanese-style garden;

 - The Asclepius Medical Building and its atriums;

 - 4100 Folsom Boulevard luxury condominium building with its extensive manicured grounds (on the former site of the Breuner mansion);

 Plus many others in our area, which you can see photos of here.